+The Company's products are produced by foreign and domestic manufacturers, with the largest concentration being in China.
+The Company makes sourcing decisions on the basis of quality, timeliness of delivery and price, including the impact of ocean freight and duties.
 The Company maintains a foreign representative office in Shanghai, China for the coordination of production, purchases and shipments, seeking out new vendors and overseeing inspections for social compliance and quality.